 - In the Settings window, navigate to Network and internet > Advanced Network Settings.

 - On the Advanced Network Settings page, click on the Network reset option.

 - Finally, click on the Reset now button to reset your network settings.

-- After your PC boots up, see if the error code is still there.
+- After your PC boots up, check if the error code still appears.